Trott/s4-angular-phonegap-crash/README.md

 6. Wait a few seconds and the app will exit.

 On everything else I've tested, it loads the color list content, which is the expected behavior.

+I don't even know where to file the bug report on this one: Android, PhoneGap, Cordova, Samsung, my own app, maybe even Angular?
+(That last one seems like a stretch as there's nothing Angular should be able to do to cause this behavior.
+But on the other hand, that may be the most likely community to figure a workaround.)